erikasantosrocha/home_sales/README.md

 ## Summary

-The parquet runtime demonstrated a faster overall performance compared to both uncached and cached table data.
+Although the the runtime difference were minor, the parquet runtime demonstrated a faster overall performance compared to both uncached and cached table data.
 * The cached runtime of 0.880 seconds was faster than the uncached runtime of 1.102 seconds.
 * The parquet runtime of 1.054 seconds was slighly faster than the cached runtime of 0.880 seconds.